-Sign up online or by phone today to support a sustainable energy future in Ontario.Sign up today
+Sign up online today to support a sustainable energy future in Ontario.Sign up today

 RNG is a carbon-neutral fuel that can help fight climate change.
 Created by capturing methane emissions from organic waste, landfills and wastewater treatment plants, RNG will play an important role in Ontario’s clean energy future.
 RNG can be used to fuel transit fleets, power industry and heat homes and businesses.
 RNG is not a fossil fuel; therefore, it is an effective solution to help communities reduce greenhouse gas (GHG) emissions.

 OptUp is an easy and affordable way for you to help green Ontario’s natural gas supply.
 For just two dollars a month, you are helping to fund the cost of purchasing and adding RNG to our natural gas supply; the more customers that sign up for OptUp, the greater the environmental impact.

 By choosing to participate in OptUp, you’re helping to fund the cost of adding RNG to our natural gas supply and thus increasing the demand for investment in RNG, a renewable energy source.
 Continued increase in demand and investment for renewable energy will help grow our province’s focus on lower carbon initiatives, supporting the transition to renewable energy in Ontario.